Strengthening Families and The 5 Protective Factors Series: Social & Emotional Competence of Children

 Social and Emotional Competence of Children

-Father-specific resources address the unique contribution of fathers to the social and emotional development of children.
-Fathers serve, for example, as a role model for boys and a relational model for girls.
+Father-specific resources highlight the unique contributions fathers make to children's social and emotional development.
+Fathers serve, for example, as role models for boys and relational models for girls.

 CSSP goes on to point out, “Social and emotional development [is] highly dependent on the quality of a young child’s primary relationships…it is increasingly common to encounter infants and young children whose attachment to a primary caregiver has been severely limited, disrupted, or arrested.
 These children are at risk for serious development problems…”